 The Board of Directors presently has ten members.
-There are three directors in the class whose term of office expires in 2010.
-All of the nominees listed below are currently our directors who were previously elected by the stockholders.
-If elected at the Annual Meeting, each of these nominees would serve until the 2013 Annual Meeting and until his or her successor is elected and has qualified, or, if sooner, until the director's death, resignation or removal.
+The Board of Directors has nominated three directors for election to the class whose term of office expires in 2011.
+All of the nominees listed below are also incumbent directors previously elected by the stockholders.
+If elected at the Annual Meeting, each nominee would serve until the 2014 Annual Meeting and until his or her successor is elected and has qualified, or, if sooner, until his or her death, resignation or removal.
 It is our policy to encourage directors and nominees for director to attend the Annual Meeting.
-Four of our directors attended the 2009 Annual Meeting of Stockholders.
+Two of our directors attended the 2010 Annual Meeting of Stockholders.